robcollettm2/ubiquitous-funicular/Model/Project.md

 | CostM2 | to be made soft field based on gifa      |
 | CostDate | To be made tag       |
 | Version | To be made tag       |

+(n.b. all removed fields can be set up as tags)